 The recent tax reform, Tax Cuts and Job Act of 2017 (TCJA), might also give rise to the growth of the life settlements market especially in the higher face policies.
-Many people who were facing the estate tax used life insurance as a funding mechanism to pay the estate tax.
+Typically, life insurance policies were used as a funding mechanism to pay estate tax.
 Furthermore, some individuals who were a perfect candidate to sell their life insurance policy were placed in a less favourable tax position.
-In comparison to someone who surrendered a policy to the insurer.
+In comparison to someone who surrendered policy to the insurer.

 The socio-economic factors drawing sellers into the market is the key to market growth.
-Some believe that these factors will increase supply.
-As a result, more capital is needed to accelerate market growth in the secondary market.
+Furthermore, some believe that these factors will also increase supply.
+However, to accelerate growth in the secondary market more capital is needed.

 4. The Diversification of Insurance Companies

 An additional feature which makes the US market a great candidate for life settlements is the life insurance companies.
 The life insurance market in the United States is both large and highly competitive.
 The scope of highly rated insurance companies is also one of the key reasons we only invest in US life settlements.
-It allows us, as the fund manager, to offer a high level of diversification in our asset selection.
+Certainly, it allows us, to offer a high level of diversification in our asset selection.

 5. The Competition in The Market

-The process of purchasing life settlements can be complex, if the investor is not confident in the evaluation of the service provider expertise.
-Life policies are typically purchased through a US licensed provider.
+The process of buying life settlements policies can be complex if the investor is not confident in the evaluation of the service provider expertise.
+Purchasing USA life policies are typically done through a licensed USA provider.
 During the process, both provider and the buyer will seek reports from legal, actuarial and underwriting parties for each policy.
 In many cases involving multiple parties for the same task, ie underwriting, to broaden the understanding of risk and reward.

 Since the 80’s the parties to choose from has grown substantially with the growth of the asset class.
 As a result, competition in this market is fierce.
 It can be daunting to evaluate the efficiently of all the parties involved.
-Investors should consider hiring experienced asset managers to get past the “marketing pitch”.
+To get past the “marketing pitch”, investors should consider hiring experienced asset managers

 Inventors need to be clear in their understanding of why one state, insurance company or type of policy is better than the other.
 Hire an experienced party to act for you or educate you on all aspects of the risk-reward efficient frontier.
 Let this understanding empower you to fittingly evaluate service providers.

-The key is to find a manager or service provider who is both skilled and willing to be transparent in their processes.
+Skills and willingness in being transparent in their processes are the features for investors to consider when comparing managers.
 Be critical of managers who gloss or pitch smooth returns.
 Buying good policies is one thing, avoiding bad policies and excess risk is another matter.

 Could life settlements work in other countries?

-We have been consulted by investors wanting to purchase other locality insurance policies.
-Certainly there are other markets exploring possibility.
-In contrast to the US these are in their infancy.
+Previously, investors have consulted us wanting to purchase other locality insurance policies.
+Certainly, there are other markets exploring the possibility.
+In contrast to the USA, these are in their infancy.
 Germany and Canada are an example but they still have a long way to go.

-The future is looking bright and stable for the growth of the US life settlements market.
+The future is looking bright and stable for the growth of the USA life settlements market.

 As always, we wish you well with your life settlement investment opportunities and if you want to learn more about investing in this asset class please contact us.